ykyaol7/ykyaol7.github.io/courses/llm-s25.md

 from human intelligence.
-While techniques like Chain-of-Thought prompting and specialized training methods have significantly improved reasoning, the question of whether they can truly replicate human-like reasoning and how to approach it remains open
+While techniques like Chain-of-Thought prompting and specialized training methods have significantly improved reasoning, the question of whether they can truly replicate human-like reasoning and how to approach it remains open.
 In this seminar, we will explore recent advancements in reasoning with LLMs, including techniques for improving their performance, analyses of how these models reason, and discussions on how to move